charlyoleg2/parame78/pkg/triangule/README.md

 Presentation
 ------------

-*Triangule* is a *typescript library* for computing angles and length of triangles.
+*Triangule* is a *typescript library* for computing angles and lengths of triangles.

-It solves analytically common triangle problems of Euclidian geometry.
+It solves analytically common triangle problems in Euclidian geometry.
+It's based only on lengths and angles.
+On purpose, it doesn't use Cartesian coordinates.

 It uses particularly the [law of cosines](https://en.wikipedia.org/wiki/Law_of_cosines) and the [law of sines](https://en.wikipedia.org/wiki/Law_of_sines).